ssohail1/compbio-PyWrap-miniproject/README.md

 `mv SRRfile compbio-PyWrap-miniproject`

 ### Outputs
-- Output from SPAdes will be in results folder within compbio-PyWrap-miniproject directory
+- SPAdes output will be in results folder within compbio-PyWrap-miniproject directory
-- Output from TopHat will be in out folder within compbio-PyWrap-miniproject directory
+- TopHat output will be in out folder within compbio-PyWrap-miniproject directory